-The bathroom occupies the whole width of the rear of the vehicle, and consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.
+The bathroom consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.
 Below the basin is a storage unit, and above is a mirror with an overhead light for illumination.
 The shower features a chrome mixer tap and shower head, and also a storage rack for bottles etc. A plastic mat prevents damage to the shower tray when not in use.
-Three LED lights, individually switched, are fitted in the ceiling, along with an MPK ventilator, with flyscreen, which allows fully adjustable ventilation.
+Two or three LED lights, individually switched, are fitted in the ceiling. along with an MPK ventilator, with flyscreen, which allows fully adjustable ventilation.
 An additional extractor fan is fitted in the ceiling of the shower and is operated by the light switch.
-There is a blown warm air outlet fitted near the floor below the wardrobe.
+There is a blown warm air outlet fitted. near the floor.